Catherine Ardagh

-Catherine Ardagh (born 20 September 1982) is an Irish Fianna Fáil politician who has served as a Teachta Dála (TD) for Dublin South-Central since November 2024.
-She previously served as a Senator for the Industrial and Commercial Panel from 2016 to 2024 and Leader of Fianna Fáil in the Seanad from 2016 to 2020.
+Catherine Ardagh (born 20 September 1982) is an Irish Fianna Fáil politician who has served as a Minister of State since 2026.
+She has been a TD for Dublin South-Central since November 2024.
+She served as a Senator for the Industrial and Commercial Panel from 2016 to 2024 and Leader of Fianna Fáil in the Seanad from 2016 to 2020.

 Political career

 County Councillor

 Ardagh served as a member of Dublin City Council from 2014 to 2016.
-In April 2014, she accused Fianna Fáil of "failing women", highlighting that only 17% of its candidates in the 2014 Irish local elections were female—falling below the party’s own 33% target.
-She criticized the party’s "macho, rural mindset" and called for measures to encourage female candidates.
+In April 2014, she accused Fianna Fáil of "failing women", highlighting that only 17% of its candidates in the 2014 local elections were female—falling below the party's own 33% target.
+She criticized the party's "macho, rural mindset" and called for measures to encourage female candidates.